sk2282/ECE3400_Team8/milestone3.md

 ## Real-time Maze Mapping
 * After finishing our simulation, we began working on our algorithm for real-time maze mapping.
 Our algorithm remained the same, but we just added code to integrate the robot.
 * We used code from before for line-following and turning, as well as for wall and treasure detection.
-* Now, our robot maps the maze in real-time.
+* Now, our robot maps the maze in real-time and prints "DONE" in the serial monitor when finished.